What are Termites?

 What can you do to Prevent Termites?

 There are several things homeowners can do to help prevent termites from damaging their property.
-One of the most important is ensuring there is no wood-to-soil contact. termites are attracted to wood and will tunnel through the soil to get to it.
+One of the most important is ensuring there are no wood-to-soil contact. termites are attracted to wood and will tunnel through the soil to get to it.
 Homeowners should also avoid storing firewood, lumber, or other wood products too close to the house.

 Another way to help prevent termites is to keep the foundation and exterior of the home in good repair.
 Cracks or openings in the foundation or exterior walls can provide termite entry points.
 Repairing these as soon as possible can help keep them out.
 Regular inspections of the foundation, exterior walls, and other areas where wood comes into contact with soil can also help identify problems early.
 Early detection is essential to fix the affected areas before severe damage occurs.